Uniform Decaying Property of Solutions for Anisotropic Viscoelastic Systems: Examples of

-Here, we will discuss \eqref{1.2} and \eqref{1.3} to construct examples when $G(x,t)=G(t) \hat{G }(x)$ with $\hat G(x)$ satisfying the major symmetry and the strong convexity conditions.
-To begin with, we look for $0\leq G(t)\in C^2([0,\infty))$ which satisfies the following estimates
+First of all, it is not easy to find a separable $G$ coming from a spring-dashpot models satisfying \eqref{1.2} and \eqref{1.3}.
+To find such a $G(x,t)=G(t) \hat{G }(x)$ with $\hat G(x)$ satisfying the major symmetry and the strong convexity conditions, we look for $0\leq G(t)\in C^2([0,\infty))$ which satisfies the following estimates

 which corresponds to \eqref{1.2}.
 As we have already discussed in Remark \ref{several remarks}, we can assume $G(t)>0,\,t\ge0$.

 From $\dot{G}(t)\le-\kappa_2G^{1+\frac{1}{p}}(t)$, we have

 Then, integrating